 Q. Is the Shawshank Trail always open?

 Yes!
-One of the main sites along the Trail is the Ohio State Reformatory which is open for tours April 1-September 3 (11am-4pm, everyday) and limited dates during the winter months.
-You can always see the outside of the Reformatory through the chain link fence at anytime.
-The other filming sites can also be seen from the outside if they are not open (Bissman Building, Renaissance Theatre, Wyandot County Courthouse and Shawshank Woodshop).
+One of the main sites along the Trail is the Ohio State Reformatory.
+You can always see the outside of the Reformatory through their chain link fence at anytime when it is closed for tours.
+The other filming sites can also be seen from the outside if they are not open (Bissman Building, Renaissance Theatre, KV Market, Wyandot County Courthouse and Shawshank Woodshop).

 Q. What about overnight accommodations?